Ferncliff Cemetery: Shrine of Memories

 The Shrine of Memories is Ferncliff's second mausoleum and was constructed in 1956.
 "Shrine of Memories" is a more contemporary structure than "Ferncliff Mausoleum".
 It has many panes of glass to admit natural light, and there is a painting of Christopher Columbus in the main hall of the building.
 Basil Rathbone is one of the most famous interments in "Shrine of Memories".

 Rosewood

 Rosewood is Ferncliff's most recently completed community mausoleum, having been constructed in 1999.
 Joseph J. Mangan was the architect of Rosewood.
 Singer Aaliyah and her father Michael Haughton have a private room in Rosewood.
 Cab Calloway is interred with his wife Zulme "Nuffie".

 Ground burials

 The cemetery is also known for its in-ground burials in sections located in front of the mausoleums.
-Ferncliff is one of the very few cemeteries that does not permit upright headstones in its outdoor plots.
+Ferncliff does not permit upright headstones in its outdoor plots.
 All outdoor grave markers are flush with the ground.
 This feature facilitates maintenance of the cemetery grounds.
 However, there are several upright headstones that were placed before this policy was instituted.
 Malcolm X and the most famous ground burials, in plot Pinewood B.